ajbn/WonderPyExamples/README.md

 5. [Arduino RFID Library for MFRC522](https://github.com/miguelbalboa/rfid)
 6. an Arduino board with Serial Peripheral Interface (SPI) interface.
 I have been using an Arduino Mega 2560 board
 7. a MF RC522 RFID based reader.
 I have been using a model from [Velleman bought at Mauser.pt](https://mauser.pt/catalog/product_info.php?cPath=1667_2604_2607&products_id=096-4672)
-8. a Bluetooth serial communication module.
+8. a Bluetooth serial communication module that implements the Bluetooth *Serial Port Profile (SPP)*.
 I have been using a [HC-06 model bought at BoxEletronica](https://www.boxelectronica.com/pt/bluetooth/135-hc-06-bluetooth.html)